Parallel-NetCDF/PnetCDF/doc/README.large_files.md

 The PnetCDF library will detect the format of the dataset.
 There are no special options needed to read back files created with the NC_64BIT_OFFSET or NC_64BIT_DATA flag set.

+* Copyright (C) 2017, Northwestern University and Argonne National Laboratory See COPYRIGHT notice in top-level directory.